herkis/bachelor-2024/README.md

 ## Thermometer

-Base on a new library, which was created with an heavily base on the TSYS01 library mentioned under [Libraries](#libraries).
+Base on a new library, called DOATLAS01, which was created with an heavily base on the TSYS01 library mentioned under [Libraries](#libraries).
 Remember to enable I2C on the Raspberry Pi and connect on the correct pins!

 ## Libraries